Excerpt from the government of Ontario’s ‘Newsroom’

-Danial Ward Warren was found guilty of a violation of the Ontario Employment Standards Act section 103, subsection 8 which states,
+Danial Ward Warren was found guilty of a contravention of the Ontario Employment Standards Act section 103, subsection 8 which states,

 “Every employer against whom an order is issued under this section shall comply with it according to its terms.”

-Danial Ward Warren was also found guilty of a violation of the Ontario Employment Standards Act, section 132 which states,
+Danial Ward Warren was also found guilty of a contravention of the Ontario Employment Standards Act, section 132 which states,

 “A person who contravenes this Act or the regulations or fails to comply with an order, direction or other requirement under this Act or the regulations is guilty of an offence and on conviction is liable,

 (a) if the person is an individual, to a fine of not more than $50,000 or to imprisonment for a term of not more than 12 months or to both;